Teeth Extractions in Toronto

 Overall, tooth extractions are performed to maintain or restore oral health, alleviate pain, and prevent further complications.

-Teeth extractions costs between $250-650 per tooth in downtown Toronto.
+Teeth extractions usually cost between $250-650 per tooth in downtown Toronto.
 The range can vary for extractions because there are different types of extraction codes that the ODA uses.

 Some of these differ based on how complicated the extraction can be, and whether adjunct procedures are required such as gum flapping, bone removal, tooth sectioning and bone grafting.